Dr. Tim Heath

 Bachelor of Music: University of North Carolina at Greensboro, Music Education

-Dr. Heath is an active clinician and adjudicator for both concert band and marching band and is a regular conductor for the Cookeville (Tennessee) Community Band’s Summer Concert Series.
-As a music educator, Dr. Heath has presented sessions and research at both the state and national level and is published in Percussive Notes and The Instrumentalist.
-Dr. Heath holds a Bachelor’s degree from the University of North Carolina at Greensboro, a Master’s degree from the University of North Carolina at Pembroke, and a Doctorate from The University of Alabama.
+Dr. Heath is an active clinician and adjudicator for both concert band and marching band.
+He has served as a regular conductor for the Cookeville (Tennessee) Community Band’s Summer Concert Series.
+As a clinician, he has presented at the collegiate and high school levels across the United States.
+As a music educator, Dr. Heath has presented sessions and research at both the state and national levels and is published in The Instrumentalist, The National Band Association Journal, and Percussive Notes.

 Dr. Heath is an educational clinician for Jupiter Musical Instruments.